jjesusfilho/RTutorials/index.md

 ## Welcome to My R Tutorials Page.
-I'm helping my coworkers expand their use and knowedlge of R. This is will be the main resource for putting my materials until I find a different place.
+I'm helping my coworkers expand their use and knowledge of R. This is will be the main resource for putting my materials until I find a different place.

 ## Lesson 1
 ### Slides